 Keep reading to see the products I used that cleared my skin and what I've been slowly reintroducing to my regimen now that I've been in the clear for more than six months.

 First things first, no more double-cleansing.
 I use nothing more than this simple face wash in the morning and at night.
 And for removing mascara?
 I rinse one of those Magic Eraser towels in water and gently rub my eyes in a circular motion until the mascara is gone.

 Kane is always encouraging her patients with perioral dermatitis to use the lightest-weight products.
 This may be called an intense hydration cream, but it's really lightweight and nonirritating on the skin.
-I continue to use it every morning because I think it's a nice light base underneath my sunscreen.
+I continue to use it every morning because I think it's a nice airy base underneath my sunscreen.

 It might be easy to tell I have a hard time keeping things as simple as possible, but who doesn't love to put something special on their face before bed?
 This cream has niacinamide, which I find helpful for treating dullness, enlarged pores, and fine lines.

 "Sunscreens tend to be thicker, a little heavier, and sometimes, especially the natural sunscreens which we do like and provide better protection, they can be a little drying on the skin," says Kane.
 "For some patients who have a really stubborn case of perioral dermatitis, I will recommend they switch to a powder sunscreen, like Coloresciene.
 They have different options for shades, and it's just powder zinc oxide, so it gives a good level of protection."